berrak/ESP8266-USBHost-Max3421-Shield/README.md

 # The ESP8266 USB Host Shield

-The USB Host Shield contains all of the digital logic necessary to implement a full-speed USB 2.0 host controller with your ESP8266 microcontroller.
+The `ESP8266 USB Host Shield` contains all the digital logic necessary to implement a full-speed USB 2.0 host controller with your ESP8266 microcontroller.
 There is no need to spend hours writing complicated code to decode various USB descriptors.
-Instead, the `USB Host Shield library 2.0` does all the heavy lifting for you with the capabilities of the ESP8266.
+Instead, the [USB Host Shield library 2.0](https://github.com/felis/USB_Host_Shield_2.0/) does all the heavy lifting for you with the capabilities of the ESP8266, and maybe you may create a new game with an old unused controller laying around.

-## USB Host + WiFi for microcontrollers
+## USB Host + ESP8266 WiFi for microcontrollers

-Add WiFi and the ESP8266 USB host shield and control network devices wireless with standard USB HID devices like a keyboard, mouse, and game controller.

-An `ESP8266 D1-mini` and the super easy `ESP8266 USB Host Shield` will let you control other WiFi devices wireless without being forced to dedicate an entire computer for such tasks.
+Add USB host capabilities with the `ESP8266 USB Host Shield` and control network devices wireless with standard USB HID devices like a keyboard, mouse, and game controller.
+Adding the shield board on top of the `ESP8266 D1-mini` will let you control other WiFi devices wireless without being forced to dedicate an entire computer for such tasks.

-Use the host shield and, for example, a `gaming joystick` to interface with and remotely control `within the capabilities` of the [USB Host Shield 2.0 Library](https://github.com/felis/USB_Host_Shield_2.0/), any microcontroller-based device with WiFi.
+Install the Arduino library in the IDE; within minutes, the library recognizes your HID device.
+Then, use the host shield and, for example, a `gaming joystick` to interface with and remotely control any microcontroller-based device with WiFi.
+It is indeed a plug-and-play solution.

 ## Board main features